 Ajou University School of Medicine database (AUSOM)

 Yonsei University Health System (YUHS)

+The Yonsei University Health System (YUHS) database is an EHR database of n patients who visited three Severance Hospitals (Sinchon, Gangnam, and Yongin) in Korea from January 2006 to December 2022, and contains the following medical information: diagnosis, medication prescriptions, laboratory test results, procedures, devices, in-hospital death records, etc. This data used for this study was formatted according to the OMOP CDM version 5.

 Ajou University School of Medicine database (AUSOM)

 The Ajou University School of Medicine (AUSOM) database is the EHR database of 2,752,765 patients who visited the Ajou University Medical Center from 1994 to Feb 2023.
-Data elements containing this database include diagnosis code, medications, laboratory measurements, procedures, devices, cost, and death records This data used for this study was formatted according to the OMOP CDM version 5.
+Data elements containing this database include diagnosis code, medications, laboratory measurements, procedures, devices, cost, and death records.
+This data used for this study was formatted according to the OMOP CDM version 5.

 Study population